 At the end of the day, what the research is really saying is not, for example, that children who are breastfed will be smarter than formula fed infants, but that if you take two children with the exact same situations and you breastfeed one of them and formula feed the other, the formula fed child will generally be [less healthy/less intelligent/fill in the blank].
 There’s a huge difference and this is why I’ve often tried to explain to people that the comparison is really about within individuals because no other child, siblings included, will have the exact same characteristics as any given child.
 So what you can take from it is that, given the genes and environment your particular child has, a particular parenting practice will lead him or her to generally be more or less healthy/intelligent/whatever than he or she would be if you had made a different parenting choice.
-And sometimes the difference may not be that great given a particular child’s genetic makeup, and sometimes it could be the difference between life and death (see Why Is Saving Babies’ Lives Not Enough? and Two B’s and the Big C).
+And sometimes the difference may not be that great given a particular child’s genetic makeup, and sometimes it could be the difference between life and death.
 How we discover the individual effects, however, is still unknown.

 2. Anecdotes as Data